luapower/luapower-all/nw.md

 ### `app:active_display() -> disp`

-Get the display which has the keyboard focus.
+Get the display which contains the active window.
+Fallback to the main display if there is no active window.

 ### `disp:screen_rect() -> x, y, w, h` <br> `disp.x, disp.y, disp.w, disp.h`